 Ultrasound – A non-invasive, safe look into the human body

 Derry Imaging provides its patients access to all the ultrasound technologies available today.
 Always on the cutting edge, our investment in the latest imaging services demonstrates Derry Imaging’s commitment to our patients.
-We offer ultrasound imaging at both our Derry and Windham locations.
+We offer ultrasound imaging at our Derry, Windham and Bedford locations.
 Learn more about our Affinity Ultrasound.

 State-of-the-Art Ultrasound Technology

 3-D & 4-D Ultrasound imaging has been available at Derry Imaging since 2004.
 3-D ultrasound technology produces three-dimensional images that look amazingly life like.
 An example of a 3-D ultrasound image of a fetus can be found in the Ultrasound section of our body map.
 4-D ultrasound imaging, also known as dynamic 3-D ultrasound, shows the image actually moving in real time.